JacobAgerbo/Multi_Omic_Rainbow_Trout/16S/README.md

 ```
 ![alt text](https://github.com/JacobAgerbo/Multi_Omic_Rainbow_Trout/blob/main/16S/data/bin/16S_PCoA.png)

+We do see a clear differential clustering of feeding types, clearly indicating different ASV compositions in the gut environment across feeding types.
+Surprisingly we didn't see solid differences between gut sections, which we hypothesise is a result of young age.

 ## Differential abundance of bacteria

 We do a differential abundance test between feeding types and include their taxonomic relation.
 We use metacoder to get a higher resolution of taxonomy, sinec the phylogenetic tree is more informative than actual barplots.